AuroraStorm-sw/Inspired-Ink/README.md

 With many forums for writing singling out a specific kind of creative writing, say fiction or poems, Inspired Ink offers a wider variety of categories for your work so that you don't have to search for one site per category.
 This makes it easier for beginners and master alike to share their work in one single space as well as for others to find a varied asortment of works without having to scour the internet depending on what they're looking for.

+## User goals
+- To join a community of like-minded creative writers
+- To share my writing and interract with other's writing
+- To get inspiration from other's writing to try something new, like a haiku for the first time
+- To learn about types of creative writing from fellow writers by viewing their work

 ## Site goals
 The goal of Inspired Ink is to provide writers from all different skill-levels to have a place to express themselves without feeling the preassure of comparing themselves to the grand minds of poetry or novel sites, where famous writers are often quoted or used as inspiration.